Finding Your Way Forward Through Domestic Violence Counseling

 • Job training

 An experienced domestic violence counselor may be able to offer referrals to other social services, sometimes acting as a liaison with the relevant agencies.
-They can help fill out forms and navigate bureaucracy, and may also appear in court to advocate on a survivor’s behalf.
+They may be able to help fill out forms and navigate bureaucracy and may also appear in court to advocate on a survivor’s behalf.

-Being subjected to violence, emotional abuse, sexual coercion, or controlling behavior from a loved one can be a jarring, traumatizing experience.
-Many people develop symptoms of post-traumatic stress disorder (PTSD) as a result.
+Being subjected to violence, emotional abuse, sexual coercion, and/or controlling behavior from a loved one can cause lasting trauma that extends far beyond physical injuries.
+Many people develop symptoms of post-traumatic stress disorder (PTSD) as a result of domestic violence.
 Counseling can include trauma-based therapy to help survivors process their experiences and substantially reduce symptoms of PTSD.

-In addition to PTSD, domestic violence appears to be a major risk factor for depression, anxiety, bipolar disorder, and other severe psychological disorders.
+In addition to PTSD, domestic violence can be a risk factor for disorders like depression, anxiety, eating disorders, or obsessive-compulsive disorder.
 The intense stress of an abusive relationship may significantly impair mental health.
-Domestic abuse counselors are generally trained and licensed mental health care professionals.
-They can provide evidence-based therapies to help clients overcome these disorders and improve their well-being.
+Licensed domestic abuse counselors can provide evidence-based therapies to help clients manage their symptoms and improve their well-being.

 In many cases of domestic violence, the romantic partner of the abuser is not the only one affected.
-Children may also develop psychological and behavioral problems when they witness one of their parents harming the other, even when they themselves were not abused.
+Children may also develop psychological and behavioral challenges when they witness intimate partner violence, even if they themselves were not abused.
 If your children have been affected by the violence you’ve experienced, a trained counselor can teach you effective strategies for helping them recover emotionally.

 As you move on from an abusive relationship, you may wish to find new romantic connections.
 But your past experiences of domestic abuse may have negatively affected your confidence or distorted your ideas about how relationships work.
 Counseling can help you develop healthy, effective ways to look for love and relate to future partners.